 Illegal wildlife trade

 The illegal wildlife trade is one of the biggest threats to the survival of some of the world’s most threatened species.
 In fact it’s second only to habitat destruction as a cause of loss for many species.

 That’s why tackling illegal wildlife trade is such a vital and urgent part of our work at WWF.

 There's been an unprecedented spike in illegal wildlife trade across the world in recent years, which is threatening to overturn decades of conservation successes, especially for key species like rhinos, elephants and tigers.

 Here are just a few of the shocking figures:

-- There may be as few as 3,200 wild tigers left in the world - and the increase in poaching makes extinction of tiger species very real, for the illegal trade is one of their biggest threats.
-Between 2000 and 2012, at least 1,425 tigers were killed by poachers.
+- There may be as few as 3,200 wild tigers left in the world - and the illegal trade is one of the biggest threats to their survival.
+Between 2000 and 2013, the parts of at least 1,537 tigers were seized in Asia.